Generic framework for non-perturbative QCD in light hadrons: Gluon-instanton interactions

 In the $1/N_c$ counting for single instanton framework, each quark flavor passing through the pseudoparticle contributes a factor of $1/N_c$, while each quark loop introduces an additional factor of $N_c$.
 The instanton density also scales as $N_c$, ensuring that the effective mass $m^*\sim\sqrt{n_{I+A}/N_c}$ remains of order unity.
 Under this planar resummation scheme, a single pseudoparticle is more dominant than a molecule.
 However, the molecular $1/N_c$ counting is performed with both $n/N_c$ and $|T_{IA}|^2$ fixed.
 In this counting, the molecule contribution is more pronounced, making molecules as relevant as single pseudoparticles.
 The suppression of contributions is controlled by the number of disconnecting internal quark lines.

-\subsection{Gluon-instanton interactions}
+\section{Gluon-instanton interactions}

-In Sec.~\ref{Sec:inst_size}, we discussed the overall repulsive interaction among pseudoparticles, which results in the size distribution that suppresses the large-sized pseudoparticles and makes the instanton vacuum relatively dilute.
-Nevertheless, the attractive interaction can still occur at the large distance between instantons and anti-instantons.
+In this section, the interaction between gluons and instantons is discussed.
 The interaction between pseudoparticles with opposite topological charges at large distances was first derived in \cite{Callan:1977gz,Forster:1977jv} by studying the interaction of an instanton with a weak, slowly varying external field strength $F_{\mu\nu}$.
 The instanton field is put in the singular gauge in order to ensure that the gauge field is localized.
 With this in mind, one finds

 This result can be interpreted as a classical external field coupling to the color magnetic dipole moment $\frac{2\pi^2 \rho^2}{g} \bar{\eta}^a_{\mu\nu}$ of the instanton.
 If the external field is assumed to be an anti-instanton located at a relative distance $R$, Eq.~\eqref{inst_dipole} can be used to describe the interaction between well-separated pseudoparticles with opposite topological charges.
 Thus, the gauge interaction $S_{int}$ in \eqref{eq:Z_N} can be written as